Connecticut Recreational and Medical Cannabis FAQ

 Are there other Dispensaries in Connecticut?

 Yes, there are two dispensaries in Connecticut.
-RISE Branford is available to both medical patients and adult-use customers
+Branford and Orange dispensaries are available to both medical patients and adult-use customers.

 Yes.
 Both medical and recreational cannabis are now legal in Connecticut.
 In June 2021, Connecticut Governor Ned Lamont signed S.B.
 1201 that legalized and decriminalized marijuana for adult, non-medical use.